SAMIULLAH2105/IntHint/README.md

 Company Name

-Question List (JSON or manual input)
+Question List (upload JSON or type manually)

-Visibility (Private/Public)
+Visibility (Private or Public)

-Click Submit to upload your collection.
+Submit to share or save your collection.

-Browsing & Filtering Collections
+Browsing Collections

-Go to the Collections page.
+Navigate to Collections.

-Use the search bar to find collections by keywords.
+Use the search bar to find collections by keyword.

-Select a company filter to view questions specific to that company.
+Apply filters by company to narrow results.

-Click on a collection to view its details.
+Click a collection to explore questions in detail.

-Authentication & Downloading
+Downloading Collections

-Users must log in to download collections.
+Log in to your account.

-Click the Download button on a collection page to save it.
+Click Download on any collection page to save it locally.

+🤝 Contributing
+We welcome your ideas, improvements, and bug fixes!
+Feel free to submit issues or pull requests.